library(tidyverse)

 Prepare these exercises before coming to class.
 Plan to spend 30 minutes on these exercises.

-Exercise 1: Exploring and predicting from the training set
+Exercise 1: Building predictors available in advance from the training set

-• Whether a game takes place during the day or evening
+- whether the game is during the day or evening

-Complete and run the code below to create a training and test split of the data.
-Use a time-based split: games from seasons before 2013 should be in the training set, and games from 2013 and later should be in the test set.
+(a).
+Create a time-based training and test split.
+Use games from seasons before 2013 as the training set, and games from 2013 onward as the test set.

 training_sample_2005_2012 <-